 The authenticity gap in cannabis retail isn't about technology being bad.
 It's about what gets lost when you automate the thing that made someone want to buy from you in the first place.
 And brands that don't understand this are about to learn it very painfully.

-Three years ago, cannabis retailers thought personalization was unambiguous good.
+Three years ago, regulated retailers thought personalization was unambiguous good.
 More data.
 Better predictions.
 Higher conversion rates.
-Dispensary chains rushed to adopt recommendation engines, behavioral tracking, and predictive analytics.
+Retail location chains rushed to adopt recommendation engines, behavioral tracking, and predictive analytics.

 The early results looked great.
 Conversion rates went up.
 Average order value climbed.
 Repeat purchase rates improved.